 You should check with your insurance provider to ensure that they will reimburse you before you book any appointments.
-If they are willing to reimburse you, ensure that you ascertain what documents and paperwork are required as your dentist in Malaysia will need to sign the documentation.
+If they are willing to reimburse you, be that you determine what documents and paperwork are required as your dentist in Malaysia will need to sign off on any claims.

-Although we have treatments available all year round, you may want to schedule your visit based on local weather conditions.The Malaysian climate is tropical, and between October and February the north-east monsoon deluges the east coast in rain, often resulting in flooding.
-The west coast is generally unaffected by this, but the milder south-west monsoon, from April to October, does affect the west coast.
-Kuala Lumpur is affected by both monsoons, but the showers tend to be brief although somewhat intense.
+Although we have treatments available year round, you may want to schedule your visit based on local weather conditions.The Malaysian climate is tropical.
+Between October and February the north-east monsoon deluges the east coast in rain.
+Kuala Lumpur and Penang are affected by both monsoons, showers are intense, though usually brief.

 Situated close to the equator, warm weather is guaranteed in Malaysia.
 The temperature generally ranges from 32°C/89.6 ºF at noon, to about 26°C/78.8 ºF at midnight.
 During the monsoon season, night temperatures could drop to about 23°C/73.4 ºF on rainy days.Highland locations tend to be cooler again, with temperatures ranging from about 17°C/62.6 ºF at night to about 25°C/77 ºF in the day.

-The Persons with Disabilities Act (PWDA) was passed by parliament in 2008.
-The Act is designed to ensure access for disabled people to public facilities, transport and recreation, leisure and sport services.
+The Persons with Disabilities Act (PWDA) was passed by parliament in 2008, designed to ensure access for disabled people to public facilities, transport and recreation, leisure and sport services.
 Building by-laws were also amended at this time.
 It is now compulsory for buildings to provide access and facilities for disabled people.
-All existing buildings were granted a three year period to complete any necessary modifications.

 Navigating around Malaysia can be difficult for someone with disabilities as cracked sidewalks, drain covers and potholes are commonplace on the roads.
-Pavements are also used as sitting areas, which can cause obstructions for wheelchair users.
-Some wheelchair accessible buses have been introduced, but many are old and have not been upgraded and are unsuitable for wheelchairs.
-People with limited mobility may also find that many of the bus and train stations are also not fully accessible.
+Pavements are often used as sitting areas for local cafes, which can cause obstructions for wheelchair users.

-Disabled travellers may find that the easiest way to get around in Malaysia is by taxi.
+Disabled travelers may find that the easiest way to get around in Malaysia is by taxi.
 Some drivers, however, may make an additional charge for accommodating a wheelchair and providing assistance.
 Ask our Customer Service Team about Malaysia dental offices that accommodate wheelchairs, or offer airpor and hotel pickup and drop-off.